I’m Do (pronounced doe or dough). It’s short for Doris.

 Our digital favor box product line grew faster and bigger than we could have ever imagined and now includes more than 200 designs.
 In 2015, our digital favor box templates were even featured in a special edition of Martha Stewart Weddings.

 the must haves

-For years, I had spent money we didn’t have on extra items others told me were “must haves” for the perfect party.
+For years, I had spent money we didn’t have on extra items others told me were “must-haves” for the perfect party.
 Never huge amounts of cash.
 A little here and a little there.
 However, it all added up and we found ourselves drowning in debt.
-Sufficating debt.
+Suffocating debt.
 I was embarrassed.
 I hadn’t listened to my own advice.
-As a result, we spent 5 years living with family in order to dig ourselves out of the mountain of must haves.
+As a result, we spent 5 years living with family in order to dig ourselves out of the mountain of must-haves.

 After reading an article by Liz Curtis Higgs, I realized you don’t need to be a phenomenal host or a skilled chef to entertain.
 Her insightful words reignited my passion for simplifying events after getting lost in all the little details others said and I believed were so important.
 I discovered I needed to go back to the basics and refocus on our original mission—to help people create meaningful celebrations without breaking the bank.

 If this is your first time visiting, our blog is a work in progress.
-I’m a work in progress and you’re invited to join me as we learn how to simplifly and create meaningful celebrations.
-Our hope is that the Piggy Bank Parties blog will be your go-to resource for making CENTS (sense) of entertaining and you are always welcome at our table.
+I’m also a work in progress and you’re invited to join me as we learn together how to simplify and create meaningful celebrations.
+Our hope is that the Piggy Bank Parties blog will be your go-to resource for making CENTS (sense) of entertaining and you’re always welcome at our table.

 Be sure to join our FAN CLUB for exclusive downloads, discounts and sneak peeks.
 (Psst!
 There might even be a secret password and hoof-shake.)